 Steve Binns, a lifelong resident of West Sacramento, began his career as a Reserve Firefighter for the City of West Sacramento Fire Department in 1990.
 Simultaneously, he worked as a truck driver for Tony's Fine Foods and attended Fire Science classes through American River College.
 He graduated Paramedic school from Northern California Training Institute in 1997 and was hired by the City of Davis Fire Department in 1998 as a Firefighter.
 After working three years for the City of Davis Fire Department, Steve was hired by the City of West Sacramento Fire Department as a Firefighter in 2001.
 He spent two years as a Firefighter before being promoted to the rank of Engineer in 2003.
 In December of 2005, Steve was promoted to the rank of Captain.
 He was nominated as "Firefighter of the Year" in 2011 and promoted to the rank of Battalion Chief in 2012.
-Steve was promoted to the rank of Deputy Chief in January 2017.
+Steve was promoted to the rank of Deputy Chief in January 2017, and ultimately, promoted to Fire Chief in November 2019.
 He has been married for 17 years to his wife Lynn and has two children, Hunter and Fallon.

 Scott Pfeifer, Battalion Chief